UnityOS/ubs/docs/ubs_file_format/ubs_package_format.md

     // Actual build steps
     build {
+        // Package is required to be built on same type host
+        // i.e. False could be for golang sameArch = false

         // use "externalPlugin" {
         // }
         // RESERVED FOR FUTURE USE

         arch "amd64" {
             type "generic" {
+                env {
+                    // environment variables (if needed)
+                }

                 commands = [
                     "./configure",
                     "make",